-Marshall Fordyce, M.D., 49, is our founder and has served as our President and Chief Executive Officer and as a member of our Board since May 2016.
-From April 2011 to July 2016, Dr. Fordyce held a number of senior leadership roles at Gilead, a biotechnology company, including Director of Clinical Research and Senior Director of Clinical Research, where he was responsible for leading teams in clinical translation, development and commercialization of new treatments.
+Marshall Fordyce, M.D., 50, is our founder and has served as our President and Chief Executive Officer and as a member of our Board since May 2016.
+From April 2011 to July 2016, Dr. Fordyce held a number of senior leadership roles at Gilead including Director of Clinical Research and Senior Director of Clinical Research, where he was responsible for leading teams in clinical translation, development and commercialization of new treatments.
 In April 2012, Dr. Fordyce joined the Albert and Mary Lasker Foundation, a foundation supporting biomedical research, as a non-executive director and continues in that role.
 Dr. Fordyce received a B.A. in medical anthropology from Harvard University and an M.D. from Harvard Medical School.
 Our Board and Nominating Committee believes that Dr. Fordyce is qualified to serve on our Board due to his extensive experience in the biotechnology industry in senior leadership roles, as well as the perspective and experience he brings as our President and Chief Executive Officer.

-Beth Seidenberg, M.D., 66, has served as a member of our Board since June 2016.
+Beth Seidenberg, M.D., 67, has served as a member of our Board since June 2016.
 Dr. Seidenberg is a founding Managing Director of Westlake Village BioPartners, a venture capital firm, a position she has held since September 2018.
 Dr. Seidenberg has been a Partner at Kleiner Perkins, a venture capital firm, since May 2005, where she primarily focuses on life sciences investing.
 Prior to joining Kleiner Perkins, Dr. Seidenberg was the Senior Vice President, Head of Global Development and Chief Medical Officer at Amgen Inc. (Nasdaq: AMGN) ("Amgen"), a biotechnology company.
 In addition, Dr. Seidenberg was a senior executive in research and development at Bristol Myers Squibb Company (NYSE: BMY), a biopharmaceutical company, and Merck & Co., Inc. (NYSE: MRK).
-Dr. Seidenberg has served on the board of directors of Atara Biotherapeutics, Inc. (Nasdaq: ATRA) since August 2012.
-Dr. Seidenberg has served on the board of directors of Progyny, Inc. (Nasdaq: PGNY) since May 2010.
-From February 2008 until September 2019 she served on the board of directors of Epizyme, Inc., from June 2011 to February 2019 she served on the board of directors of Tesaro, Inc., and from December 2012 to June 2018 she served on the board of directors of ARMO BioSciences, Inc. Dr. Seidenberg received a B.S. from Barnard College and an M.D. from the University of Miami School of Medicine and completed her post-graduate training at the Johns Hopkins University, George Washington University and the National Institutes of Health.
+Dr. Seidenberg has served on the board of directors of ACELYRIN, INC. (Nasdaq: SLRN), a biopharmaceutical company, since October 2020, Sagimet Biosciences (Nasdaq: SGMT), a biotechnology company, since April 2007, Kyverna Therapeutics, Inc. (Nasdaq: KYTX), a biopharmaceutical company, since September 2018 and Progyny, Inc. (Nasdaq: PGNY), a fertility benefit management company, since May 2010.
+Dr. Seidenberg served on the board of directors of Atara Biotherapeutics, Inc. (Nasdag: ATRA), a biopharmaceutical company from August 2012 to June 2023.
+From February 2008 until September 2019 she served on the board of directors of Epizyme, Inc., a biopharmaceutical company.
+From June 2011 to February 2019 she served on the board of directors of Tesaro, Inc., a biopharmaceutical company.
+From December 2012 to June 2018 she served on the board of directors of ARMO BioSciences, Inc., a biopharmaceutical company.
+Dr. Seidenberg received a B.S. from Barnard College and an M.D. from the University of Miami School of Medicine and completed her post-graduate training at the Johns Hopkins University, George Washington University and the National Institutes of Health.
 Our Board and Nominating Committee believes that Dr. Seidenberg is qualified to serve on our Board because of her extensive experience in the life sciences industry as a senior executive and venture capitalist, as well as her training as a physician.